Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

-Anthony Davis and the rest of the Los Angeles Lakers hit the court versus the Denver Nuggets in the NBA Playoffs on Tuesday, at 8:30 PM ET.
+Anthony Davis and the rest of the Los Angeles Lakers take the court versus the Denver Nuggets in the NBA Playoffs on Thursday, at 8:30 PM ET.

-We're going to look at Davis' prop bets, using stats and trends to help you make good predictions.
+With prop bets in place for Davis, let's dive into some stats and trends to assist you in making good predictions.

 Anthony Davis Prop Bets vs. the Nuggets